weclapp/sdk/README.md

 1. Run `npm run cli:watch`.
 2. Run `npm run sdk:build` to build the SDK from env.
 You might want to check out [.tmp](.tmp) for the locally built SDK.

-During development the SDK will be built into the [sdk](./sdk) folder, in production the root folder will be used.
+During development, the SDK will first be generated into the [.tmp](./.tmp) directory and then bundled and stored in the [sdk](./sdk) folder.
-The SDK is first generated into ./.sdk and then cached and moved to the corresponding target directory.

-### Publishing

-Publishing is restricted to project maintainers.

-1. Switch to master branch
-2. To make a new version use script `npm run release` in local terminal
-   1. For patch `npm run release -- --release-as patch`
-   2. For minor `npm run release -- --release-as minor`
-   3. For major `npm run release -- --release-as major`
-3. The new tag is generated, [CHANGELOG.md](CHANGELOG.md) updated and changes committed
-4. Push to master (don't forget to push tag as well, e.g `git push --follow-tags origin master`)
+In production the root folder will be used.